-Call me sqeamish.
+Call me squeamish.
 But off the cuff, I can't think of a single reason to eat or drink something that comes out of another creature's rear end.
 I know I'm not alone.
 Lots of people grimace at the mere mention of the alleged delicacy known as Kopi Luwak.

-Call me sqeamish.
+Call me squeamish.
 But off the cuff, I can’t think of a single reason to eat or drink something that comes out of another creature’s rear end.
-Even honey seems pretty gross on closer reflection.
+I know I’m not alone.
+Lots of people grimace at the mere mention of the alleged delicacy known as Kopi Luwak.

-Lots of other people also pull a face when the supposed delicacy kopi luwak coffee is mentioned.
-Because let’s be honest, this isn’t just a marketing ploy … there’s a reason it’s often referred to as civet cat poop coffee.
+But let’s be honest, this isn’t just a marketing ploy … there’s a reason it’s often referred to as civet cat poop coffee.
 An animal eats the coffee cherry, excretes the bean and people make coffee from it.
-What the hell is wrong wth us?
+What the hell is wrong with us?

 My misgivings aside, a pound of Kopi Luwak fetches staggering prices and gourmets around the world get a little moist around the eyes at the thought of it.
-None of this makes sense?
-Don’t worry, I’m here you to clue you in on everything from how civet cat coffee tastes to why I’d strongly advise you give it a swerve.
+None of this makes sense!
+Don’t worry, I’m here to clue you in on everything from how civet cat coffee tastes to why I’d strongly advise you to give it a swerve.

 Table of Contents

-They are only found in Southeast Asia and, in the wild, are happiest clambering about in tropical rainforests.
-In their natural habitat, they’ll eat just about anything it snouts out.
+Palm Civets are only found in Southeast Asia and, in the wild, are happiest clambering about in tropical rainforests.
+In their natural habitat, they’ll eat just about anything they sniff out.
 On Indonesia’s famous coffee islands of Sumatra and Java, that includes the raw, ripe fruit of coffee trees.